Do bankers speak a different language? It can definitely seem that way.

 Debt to income ratio or debt ratio:

 Debt ratio is a way of comparing the debts you must pay with how much money you make.

 How To Figure Your Debt Ratio:

-A co-signer/co-borrower/joint loan are terms for when a person signs your loan application along with you.
+A co-signer is a person signs your loan application along with you.
 The co-signer can help you qualify for the loan and agrees to be responsible for paying off the loan if you do not.
 A good co-signer is someone with good credit and a steady income.

 Some lenders require that the co-signer be a U.S. resident with a permanent address in the U.S.

 Annual percentage rate (APR) is the yearly cost of a loan including interest and fees.
 The fees will vary depending on the type of loan you’re applying for, but can include:

 For loans, the payoff amount is the balance owed at any point in time in order to fully repay the loan.
 This amount changes daily due to accruing interest.
 Most lenders require you to contact them directly to obtain a payoff amount.

 The total payment is the total amount you must pay over the term of the loan including the money borrowed, interest, and fees.
 The payoff amount may be less than the total payment, depending on when you pay off the loan.

 You can prequalify for your loan online in just minutes.
 Or, if you prefer, call or stop by your local branch.
 Our loan specialists can answer any questions and help you fill out an application for the personal loan that fits your needs.